 Character stats are a measure of the physical, mental, and emotional attributes of your character.
 Most character stats have both an Active Use and a Passive Use.
-Active Uses typically result inor Stat Roll-offs, while Passive Uses generally modify other elements of your character or are used to calculate resources for various class mechanics.
-There are ten main character stats, however can in some ways also be considered a character stat, and is therefore included here.
+Active Uses typically result in Stat Test or Stat Roll-offs, while Passive Uses generally modify other elements of your character or are used to calculate resources for various class mechanics.
+There are ten main character stats, however movement can in some ways also be considered a character stat, and is therefore included here.
 Character stats are a number between 0 and 20, and cannot naturally exceed 20.

 Active Use: lifting, carrying, or moving heavy objects; physically over-powering or restraining a target; physical intimidation of a target; smashing/breaking physical objects; etc…